todgru/trail/planning-notes.markdown

 - White River Campground at White River, fuel
 - Sunrise Visitor Center at Sunrise, fuel, late opener, close for the season shortly after Labor Day
 - The Mowich Lake Patrol Cabin at Mowich Lake, fuel, late opener, closes mid September

-see trip planner - 6 days looks like good mileage(11 to 17 miles per day) but elevation changes may make an this too aggressive and difficult.

 # Trip Reports